 Tell us a little bit about your book…who should read it and why.

-Why did you chose to write in this genre?
+chose to write in this genre?

 I’ve always liked the escapism of fantasy and the concept of magic.
 The majority of my bookcase and DVD collection involves magic or the supernatural of some kind, so it’s just natural to write more of that.

-Has writing and completing a book been the experience you thought it would be?
+completing a book been the experience you thought it would be?

 The writing part is normal, I’ve been doing it for so long.
 Completing something is just a matter of writing day after day, week after week and staying motivated – and then editing.
 The editing a book to completion is what I’ve never quite managed before and it is a lot more work than I expected.
 There are so many parts to it (plot, make the reader keep reading, improving the writing itself) and it takes just as long as writing the book.
 It’s been a great learning experience though.